RISHABH1270/Kubernetes_Cheatsheet/README.md

  A Pod in the prod namespace queries my-service, Kubernetes returns a CNAME pointing to my.database.example.com, and the Pod connects to the external host via DNS.

+ ## Namespaces

+Namespaces provide an additional layer of isolation to help organize and separate Kubernetes objects.
+If no namespace is specified, the object is created in the default namespace.
+Kubernetes system components and internal objects are created in the kube-system namespace.

+Resources within the same namespace can communicate with each other, but they cannot directly access objects in a different namespace unless explicitly configured to do so (FQDN).